LoopKit/loopdocs/docs/browser/other-apps.md

 If you are coming to this page to update one of the other apps, follow the [How to Update or Rebuild](bb-update.md#how-to-update-or-rebuild){: target="_blank" } instructions provided for the *Loop* app, but substitute the repository name for the app you want to rebuild for all references to&nbsp;*<span translate="no">LoopWorkspace</span>*.

 > If you have not added the `Variable` `ENABLE_NUKE_CERTS`, do it now.
 See [Add Variable](prepare-fork.md#add-variable){: target="_blank" }.

-**WARNING: starting May 2025, [Manual Action for Automatic Build](automatic.md#manual-action-for-automatic-build){: target="_blank" } may be required - be sure to check monthly to see if you need to start a build manually.**

-### Multiple Copies of `LoopFollow`

-For the convenience of caregivers who use `LoopFollow` to monitor multiple people, updates were added in v2.1.2 to make this more convenient.
-This works regardless of the build method.
-(Build with Browser or [Build with *Mac*](https://www.loopandlearn.org/loop-follow#lf-script){: target="_blank" }).

-* Build up to three instances of `LoopFollow`
-* Customize the name of the app that appears on your phone
-* Display the custom name in the main `LoopFollow` screen

 ### Prerequisites